Vikrant-kun/MG-Tailors/README.md

-# MG's Tailoring Website Tailoring Website 🛍️
+# MG's Tailoring Website 🛍️

 A feature-rich e-commerce website for a local tailoring business, built as a college field project for my mom's shop.
 The site is fully responsive, interactive, and demonstrates a complete user journey from browsing to checkout.